JohnMparzas/AddingFeaturesInTreegram-Ruby-on-Rails/README.md

 # AddingFeaturesInTreegram-Ruby-on-Rails
 In this project i used the Treegram(something like Instagram for study)  and i added features like title in posts comments delete method and follow between users in ruby on rails.
-The project is based in controller model view architecture
+The project is based in controller model view architecture.
+The virtual machne of treegram with my changes can be found in https://drive.google.com/drive/folders/1naZV_JnVQNPQDcUF5oe8pywjXXsLmsAh?usp=sharing